RockyNiu/ToDo/README.md

 ### Version
 v1.24
 Support sdk16-20 (Android4.1~4.4).
 There might be unexcepted bugs in sdk21+(Android5.0+).
-For example, it is need to wait for a while before synchronizating the last modified task.
+For example, it is need to wait for a while before synchronizing the last modified task.

 ### Functions
 - Google+ login